 Christopher T. Seaver

 Mr. Seaver served as the President and Chief Executive Officer and a director of Hydril Company (“Hydril”), an oil and gas services company specializing in pressure control equipment and premium connections for tubing and casing, from February 1997 until Hydril was acquired in May 2007, at which point he retired.
 Mr. Seaver served as Chairman of Hydril from November 2006 to May 2007.
 From 1993 until 1997, Mr. Seaver served as President of Hydril.
 Mr. Seaver joined Hydril in 1985 and served as Executive Vice President in charge of Hydril’s premium connection and pressure control businesses prior to February 1993.
 Prior to joining Hydril, Mr. Seaver was a corporate and securities attorney for Paul, Hastings, Janofsky & Walker, and was a Foreign Service Officer in the U.S. Department of State with postings in Kinshasa, Republic of Congo and Bogota, Colombia.
+Mr. Seaver has served as a director and officer of the Petroleum Equipment Supplies Association, a director of the American Petroleum Institute, and a director and Chairman of the National Ocean Industries Association.
 He holds a B.A. in economics from Yale University, and M.B.A. and J.D. degrees from Stanford University.

 Cindy B. Taylor